 Mr. Hamilton’s practice in complex litigation and trials is also vast.
 He has significant experience representing clients in both the trial and appellate courts in class action, commercial, and real estate-related lawsuits, including but not limited to claims alleging breach of contract, unfair business practices, trademark infringement, fraud, racketeering and violations of California’s Unfair Competition Law (section 17200), and other state and federal consumer protection laws.

-Chambers USA ranked Mr. Hamilton in 2016 and 2017 as Up and Coming in the field of Securities Litigation, where clients noted his “creativity and thoroughness, and his ability to approach a case in a unique way which gets good results”.
-Mr. Hamilton was named as a Top 20 Lawyer Under 40 in 2010 by the Los Angeles and San Francisco Daily Journal.
-In addition, Mr. Hamilton was recognized as a Super Lawyer in Securities Litigation in 2014-2017 by Southern California Super Lawyers and a Rising Star for each of the prior eight years (2006-2013).
+Chambers USA ranked Mr. Hamilton in 2016-2018 as Up and Coming in the field of Securities Litigation, where clients noted his “creativity and thoroughness, and his ability to approach a case in a unique way which gets good results.”
+He was also named a Recommended Lawyer in Legal 500 for Securities Litigation in 2018.
+Mr. Hamilton was recognized as a Super Lawyer in Securities Litigation in 2014-2018 by Southern California Super Lawyers and a Rising Star for each of the prior eight years (2006-2013), and was named as a Top 20 Lawyer Under 40 in 2010 by the Los Angeles and San Francisco Daily Journal.

 Mr. Hamilton is very active in bar and community activities.
 He is a trustee of the Federal Bar Association.
 He is also a longstanding board member of the Independent School Alliance for Minority Affairs, a non-profit organization focused on providing educational opportunities for underserved minority children and in 2016 received the Impact Award at its annual Gala for his contributions.